Sanglorian/orcus/Orcus Player Options - current.md

 | -------- | ------ | ------- | ---- | ----------------- | ----------- | ----- | --------- | ----------- | --------------------- | ----- |
 | Longbow  | Ranged | Martial | 2    | +2                | 1d10        | 20/40 | 30        | 3           | Loading (Free)        | Bows  |
 | Shortbow | Ranged | Martial | 2    | +2                | 1d8         | 15/30 | 25        | 2           | Loading (Free), Small | Bows  |

+### Exotic Weapons

+Only a small number of special exotic weapons are presented here.

+If you take the Weapon Proficiency feat and would like to select an exotic weapon, you can work with your GM to design one.
+A simple rule of thumb to create an exotic weapon is to take a martial weapon and add either +1 to the proficiency bonus (maximum +3) **or** +2 to the damage die size (so a 1d6 damage weapon becomes a 1d8 damage weapon).

+For example, you could create a "bastard sword" exotic weapon by taking the longsword and giving it a 1d10 damage die instead of a 1d8 damage die, or a "compound longbow" by taking the longbow and giving it a +3 proficiency bonus instead of a +2 proficiency bonus.

+***Garrote:*** A simple wire, when used properly, can disable or kill an opponent in seconds.

+*Requirement:* You can only use a garrote against a target granting you combat advantage which is not aware of you.
+You can only use the garrote with a melee basic attack or specific powers which utilize the garrote.

+*Property:* When you hit with a garrote, you grapple the target.
+The target cannot speak while grappled.
+The target is dazed while the grapple is in effect.
+The target also suffers a -2 penalty to escape attempts.

 ## Focuses